jsk-ros-pkg/jsk_robot/jsk_naoqi_robot/README.md

 ## Setup Environment

 % First, you need to install ros.
+For ros kinetic, please refer to install guide like [here](http://wiki.ros.org/kinetic/Installation).
-For ros kinetic, please refer to install guide like [here](http://wiki.ros.org/kinetic/Installation)
+For ros kinetic, please refer to install guide like [here](http://wiki.ros.org/melodic/Installation).

 1. Install ``Python NAOqi SDK``
-You can download it from [here](https://community.aldebaran.com/en/resources/software).
-(You may need an account.)
+You can download it (version = 2.5.5) from [here](https://drive.google.com/file/d/1xHuYREDa78xGiikEpsjxfZQ7Gfvo1E9D/view?usp=sharing).
 Please unzip the downloaded file.
 Please create ``pynaoqi`` folder in your home directory.
 Then put the file under your ``pynaoqi`` folder.

+% You can download other version SDKs from [here](https://www.softbankrobotics.com/emea/en/support/nao-6/downloads-softwares/former-versions?os=49&category=39).
+Please change the tab to SDKs.
+Version < 2.5.5 may cause error.

 2. Export environment variables in your ``.bashrc``